Is Florida’s nickname the right one?

 - the Florida Keys

 So there you have it – we’ve been showcasing our waters for decades!
-Fast forward to today and check out Visit Florida’s website or flip through one of the 500,000 travel magazines they distribute annually.
-Eighty percent of the photos they publish for tourists are of our beautiful waters.
-Matter of fact, 126 million tourists visited our state just last year (New Mexico only got 35 million).
+Fast forward to today and check out Visit Florida’s website and flip through their travel magazine that’s distributed worldwide.
+Nearly every photo in the 148-page travel guide is of our diverse beautiful waters.
+Matter of fact 135 million tourists visited our state in 2022 which drives our tourist-based economy (New Mexico only had 35 million tourists).
 What did all those Florida tourists do while they were here?

 We have water so clear our state parks have glass-bottom boats!